 Appraisals are required for a home loan to protect both the borrower and the lender.
 This ensures financial safety on both ends.
 You don’t want to purchase an overpriced home or refinance for more than what your home is worth.

 The cost of an appraisal varies on the location of the property, and type of home (multi-unit property or single-family home).
 In certain situations, the cost of an appraisal is covered by your deposit, which also covers fees for third party companies on your behalf.

 Did you know appraisals have an expiration date?
 Their validity lasts for four months (120 days).
 Appraisals need to be valid through your closing date.
 If your appraisal expires beforehand, you may be required to provide an updated version.

 It is required by law appraisers are selected by a third party so they truly have an unbiased opinion and have no interest in the outcome.
-The mortgage industry reaches out to an appraisal management company, who then are responsible for choosing a licensed appraiser.
+The mortgage industry reaches out to an appraisal management company, which then is responsible for choosing a licensed appraiser.

 During an appraiser’s assessment, they could adjust the value of the home based on the overall condition, as well as the features and amenities it entails.
 For example, if your home offers high-end work with a view of the lake, it will most likely be priced at a high market value.
 Appraisers will determine these adjustments and compare surrounding homes to estimate a fair value.

 After the home appraisal is complete, by law, neither can the client or the lender contact the appraiser regarding the assessment.

 If you have questions or concerns about the outcome of the report, contact your Home Loan Expert.

 A home inspection is an objective visual examination of the physical structure and functioning of the house from the roof to its base.